tool3/rex/docs/run.md

 - create documents in the `docs/` directory from your README.
 - map category to documents.
 - update `sidebars.js` with the doc to category mapping.
+- update `docusaurus.config.js` with the main docs page property.

 <!--
 :::danger